MahmoudHassan77/ffmpeg-docs/README.md

 ## **Why use FFmpeg?**

-- Swiss army knife of transcoding/streaing
+- Swiss army knife of transcoding/streaming
 - Versatile (multiple functions)
 - Fast
 - Simple to run
 - Very flexible
-- Supports a very wide range of codecs, format, devices and protocols
+- Supports a very wide range of codecs, formats, devices, and protocols
-- It is still active under development
+- It is still active and under development
-- It has large community
+- It has a large community

 ![1592580187419.jpeg](FFmpeg%20bca5d9db303e4b2cac2889839c3a0d78/1592580187419.jpeg)